LukeHeuser/notes/Java/java_basics.md

 * Fields are defined in the classes code block/ body of the class and not in a method.

-When an `object` is created from a `class`, the values are then assiged to these `privatge fields` which represent the `state` of the object.
+When an `object` is created from a `class`, the values are then assiged to these `private fields` which represent the `state` of the object.

 Unlike local variables, class variables should have some type of access modifier declared for it.
 If one is not declared, java declares the default, `Package Private`, implicitly.

+A `protected` access modifier on a super class is conditional encapsulation.
+It allows all subclasses and any classes in the same package to have access to this internal field.

 ### Default Values for Fields on Classes